Standardizing Laravel Applications at Northwestern University

 self::VIEW_USERS => 'View user account details and profiles.',

-self::MANAGE_USERS => 'Create, update, and delete user accounts.',
+self::MANAGE_USERS => 'Create and update user accounts.',

 };